DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 2 - Asset Security.md

       * not always trusted to remove all data remnants
     * **_Degaussing_**:
       * process of using a tool called a degausser to create a strong magnetic field that erases data on some types of media
-      * used commonly to remove data from magnetic tapes and magnetic hard disk drives (HDD) with the goal of removing data from the media
+      * used commonly to remove data from magnetic tapes and magnetic hard disk drives (HDD, tapes, etc) with the goal of removing data from the media
       * may render a hard drive unusable so its not a good option when you want to reuse the media
       * has no effect on optical disks (CDs, DVDs, Blue-rays) or flash storage media (SD cards, USB flash drives, SSDs)
     * **_Destruction_**:
       * final stage in the life cycle of media and is the most secure method of sanitizing media
       * ensures that the media cannot be reused or repaired and that data cannot be extracted
       * destruction methods include:
         * incineration
         * shredding